GMOD/jbrowse-jupyter/docs/docs/html/_sources/local.md.txt

 For those using **colab notebooks and binder** (will also work in Jupyter) you can use the JBrowse dev server.
 An example of how to use the JBrowse dev server can be found below.

 > **Note**: These solutions are recommended for your development environments and not supported in production.

+A tutorial can be found in the root of the directory named [local_support.ipynb](https://github.com/GMOD/jbrowse-jupyter/blob/main/local_support.ipynb)
 ### Jupyter Server

 Jupyter Lab and Jupyter Notebook users can leverage the Jupyter server to create urls or paths to pass to JBrowse Jupyter view configs.